-After 8 weeks of training, scientists found that the high-intensity group gained significantly more muscle and strength than the high-volume group.
+After 8 weeks of training, scientists found that the high-intensity, moderate-volume group gained significantly more muscle and strength than the low-intensity, high-volume group.

 It’s no surprise that the high-intensity group gained more strength, but many people wouldn’t have expected them to gain more muscle as well.

 Researchers cite two main reasons for why the heavier training beat out the lighter: